 Cost Per Customer-The Operating and Maintenance (O&M) cost is a measure that is directly related to maintaining reliable, cost-effective service levels to run the Company's business efficiently.
-Thirty percent of the overall award will depend on attaining an O&M cost goal.
+Twenty percent of the overall award depends on attaining an O&M cost per customer goal.
 The actual amount paid, related to the O&M target, could increase (up to 150% of the O&M cost target award) or decrease (as low as 0% of the O&M cost target award) depending on the Company's actual performance.

 Customer Satisfaction Rating-This rating is derived from a Voice of the Customer survey, which is conducted each quarter by an independent agency.
 This survey is used to track satisfaction levels of customers that have had recent contact with our call center or service center.
-Six percent of the overall award will depend on attaining a minimum Customer Satisfaction Rating.
-The actual amount paid, related to the customer satisfaction rating, will be 100% if the rating is not met.
-This is a "meet or don't meet" metric.
+Five percent of the overall award depends on attaining a minimum Customer Satisfaction Rating.
+Five percent of the overall award depends on attaining a minimum level of reliability, of which 100% will be earned if the metric is met or nothing will be earned if it is not met.

-Reliability Index (RI)-This measure is derived from combining three indices that track average restoration time for sustained outages, average number of sustained outages per customer, and percent of customers experiencing more than three sustained outages during the year.
+Reliability Index (RI)-This measure is derived from the combination of three indices that track average restoration time for sustained outages, average number of sustained outages per customer, and percent of customers experiencing more than three sustained outages during the year.
 The industry names for the indices are Customer Average Interruption Duration Index (CAIDI), System Average Interruption Frequency Index (SAIFI) and Customer Experiencing Multiple Interruptions (CEMI3).
-Four percent of the overall award will depend on attaining a minimum level of reliability.
-The actual amount paid, related to the reliability index, will be 100% if the metric is met or 0% if it is not met.
-This is a "meet or don't meet" metric.
+Five percent of the overall award depends on attaining a minimum level of reliability, of which 100% will be earned if the metric is met or nothing will be earned if it is not met.